NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_03_FluidSimulation/notes/A3_FluidSimulation.md

 Min/Max ranges won't work no more, need to eval these separately over all pts.

 Yep so Integrate now calls `Eval_Forces()` per particle within its particle for loop, `Eval_Forces()` takes in a single particle input to calculate forces onto, thus it can be called multiple times within a single integrate loop to eval the forces for multistep integration methods, without needing separate calls and separate particle for loops over all particles to get new forces based on half step integrated postions etc.

+Not we do not recompute density and pressure after half step integration, just forces so density will be based on the pre-integration positions but saves another eval of computing density and pressure (twice in a solve step).

 ##### Simulation behaviour